Phileosopher/toolbox/README.md

     - ⬆️ - freemium model
     - $ - requires paying at least some money
     - 🧛 - [FAANG](https://trendless.tech/faang) website or FAANG-dependent (i.e., Amazon, Facebook, Microsoft)
-- 💩 - it's a recursed pile of stuff, curated by someone else
+- 💩 - it's a recursed pile of stuff, (presumably) curated by someone else
 - ~~strikethrough~~ for bad tools, with a clear explanation

 These icons are volatile out-of-the-box guesstimates, for several reasons: